Sharing Your Why

 September 8, 2020

 She was on her way to play a show.
-Her music is something called “dubstep” which is hard hitting and has bass like you have never felt.
+Her music is called “dubstep,” which is hard-hitting and has bass like you have never felt.
 There was little chance we would connect over her music.

 Instead, I asked her why she was a recording artist?
-She told me she had a need to inspire people to chase their dreams and reach their potential.
-She asked about me and I shared what I do and that my why is to make things better.
+She told me she needed to inspire people to chase their dreams and reach their potential.
+She asked about me, and I shared what I do and that my why is to make things better.

-A profound conversation ensued with a real connection to the point where she invited us to her show and I rescheduled our connection and went with my son to see her perform on New Year’s Eve in Chicago.
+A profound conversation ensued with a real connection to the point where she invited us to her show, and I rescheduled our connecting flight and went with my son to see her perform on New Year’s Eve in Chicago.

-I got to witness this young artist chasing her dreams and I can now scratch “attend a rave” off my bucket list.
-I want to thank her and her team for her kindness shown to me and my son and tell her that watching her live out her why was an amazing experience.
-It all came about because I was willing to be vulnerable, to ask about her why and to share mine.
+I got to witness this young artist chasing her dreams, and I can now scratch “attend a rave” off my bucket list.
+I want to thank her and her team for her kindness and tell her that watching her live out her why was an amazing experience.
+It all came about because I was willing to be vulnerable, ask about her why, and share mine.

 The irony of social media is that while we have never been more connected in the virtual world, we have never been more isolated in the real world.